needle-mirror/com.unity.polyspatial.visionos/Documentation~/TutorialCreateFromScratch.md

 ---
 uid: psl-vos-tutorial-new-project
 ---
-# Starting a new visionOS project from scratch
+# Start a new visionOS project from scratch

 This page describes how to start a project from scratch using one or more of the available modes.